meyesydn/Project-STA-518/ResearchQuestions.md

 >Yes, there are many more female then males that were present on the day of the massacre.
 There were 637 females and 371 males.
 >2 of the members sex assigned at birth were not given and 2 were unborn children.

+All of these answers were found using the code file in github, which displays multiple frequency tables.